gbif/ipt/howToPublish.md

-# How to guide: Publishing biodiversity data through GBIF.org
+# How to publish biodiversity data through GBIF.org

 ## Table of Contents
 + [[Introduction|howToPublish#introduction]]